jnsmalm/pixi3d/README.md

 ### Install with npm
 Pixi3D is also available as a npm package.
 Install the latest release with `npm install pixi3d --save-dev`.
 This requires that an up-to-date version of Node.js is already installed.

-### Using webpack
+### Using bundlers
-To ensure that Pixi3D can be installed correctly to PixiJS as a plugin when using webpack, add the following to the webpack configuration:
+For Pixi3D to be installed correctly to PixiJS as a plugin when using a bundler (like webpack or rollup), it's important that the app code and Pixi3D is using the same version of PixiJS (if there is more than one PixiJS version installed).
+To ensure that only a single version of PixiJS is used across the app, set alias in the bundler config file.
+For example, the webpack configuration may look like this:

 *webpack.config.js*
 ```javascript